jewel/clearskies/README.md

 ClearSkies is inspired by BitTorrent Sync, but it has an open protocol that can be audited for security.

+The protocol is layered in such a way that other applications can take advantage of it for purposes other than file sync.

 This repository contains the protocol documentation as well as an in-the-works proof-of-concept implementation.
 The proof-of-concept implementation is open source and free software, under the GPLv3 (see the LICENSE file for details.)